alferov/array-to-tree/readme.md

 ## API

 ### `arrayToTree(options)`
-Convert a plain array of nodes (with pointers to parent nodes) to a tree.
+Convert a plain array of nodes (with pointers to parent nodes) to a a nested data structure.

 #### Params
 **Object** `options`: An object containing the following fields: